TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/06-database-schema.md

 ## Overview

-TributeStream uses Firebase Firestore as its primary database with a document-based NoSQL structure.
+Tributestream uses Firebase Firestore as its primary database with a document-based NoSQL structure.
 The schema is designed for scalability, real-time updates, and efficient querying while maintaining data consistency across the memorial service platform.

 ## Collections Structure